×

 Denver’s location along key routes connecting Charlotte and Hickory makes it a natural hub for distribution and logistics operations.
 Workers in these facilities face forklift accidents, back injuries from heavy lifting, and slip-and-fall incidents that are routinely minimized or denied.
 We help Denver distribution workers document their injuries and pursue the full wage replacement and medical benefits they deserve.

 Injured at work in Denver, NC?
 Contact Waple & Houk PLLC for a free, confidential consultation.
-We handle workers’ comp cases on a contingency basis.
-You pay nothing unless we win.
+We handle cases on a contingency basis.
+You pay nothing unless our workers’ compensation lawyers win.
 Schedule your consultation today.

 What Workers’ Compensation Covers in North Carolina